 Your trousers should break on your shoes slightly more than average, to help make your legs look longer by covering your socks properly.

 It's also suggested to shun cuffs altogether.
 If you do decide to wear them, have your tailor hem them slightly narrower than normal (that is, 1¼ inches instead of the usual 1½ to 2 inches).
 Finally, keep in mind that pants with no pleats or a single pleat are more flattering than multiple pleats.

 Shopping tip: If you can't find any pants that fit properly, you can always have them custom-made or visit a specialty store near you.

 When it comes to accessories, shorter men should avoid bow ties.
 Instead, they should wear narrower ties; solid, and regimental and diagonal patterns work best.
 Also, choose the less intrusive four-in-hand knot over the bulkier Windsor variety.

 When buying a belt, remember that you can have it adjusted to any length by simply adding more holes.
-A belt that doesn't have holes is even easier, as it's fully adjustable for a perfect fit.
+A belt that doesn't have holes is even easier, because it's fully adjustable for a perfect fit.

 Finally, keep in mind that suspenders can emphasize your natural vertical line, so avoid them.

 Shopping tip: Again, you can find many stylish accessories in special catalogs, at local specialty stores, or in the boys' section of larger department stores.
 If you're having trouble finding socks that fit, you can always give the socks in the women's department a try.